-The Board of Education decides on the total number of acceptable credits for graduation.
-Of these, four credits must be in English, four high school credits in mathematics, three credits in science, one-half credit in physical education, one-half credit in health, one credit in the arts in humanities concentration, three credits in social studies and one credit in practical living/vocational studies concentration.
-Twenty-five (25) credits are needed to graduate.

-Students who have completed the minimum number of high school credits and all other specified graduation requirements, including payment of applicable student fees, shall be eligible to participate in Commencement exercises.
-Seniors who have not completed all graduation requirements may participate in all senior activities except Commencement exercises and senior awards night.

-A student must have an overall average of 60 in order to pass the class and earn the credit for the year.

-For graduation from various Dayton High School programs see the Dayton High School course description guide.
+- The Board of Education decides on the total number of acceptable credits for graduation.
+Of these, four (4) credits must be in English, four (4) credits in mathematics, three (3) credits in science, three (3) credits in social studies, one (1) credit in the arts/humanities concentration, one (1) credit in practical living/vocational studies, one-half (1⁄2) credit in physical education, and one-half (1⁄2) credit in health.
+Twenty-three (23) total credits are needed to graduate. - Students who have completed the minimum number of high school credits and all other specified graduation requirements, including payment of applicable student fees, shall be eligible to participate in Commencement exercises.
+Seniors who have not completed all graduation requirements may participate in all senior activities except Commencement exercises and senior awards night. - A student must have an average of 60% to pass the class and earn the credit for the year. - For graduation from various Dayton High School programs see the Dayton High School course description guide.

-SBDM Policy 8.04:

-Graduating with Honors - Requirements

-Maintain a 3.5 GPA throughout high school

-Complete at minimum 19 academic courses

-(Academic courses fall under the following subject areas: ELA, Math, Science, Social Studies, Foreign Language).

-Abide by the discipline policy

-Maintain a 95% attendance rate - Excused absences are excluded
+Total Credits Needed for Graduation To Be Promoted to Senior Year To Be Promoted to Junior Year To Be Promoted to Sophomore Year

+2025 Seniors 23 17 11 5

+Juniors 23 17 11 5

+Sophomores & Freshman 22 16 10 4